-Like a chain, IDA is only as strong as its weakest link.
-All three factors (Information, Decision, and Action) must be present and in balance to achieve optimal results.
-In fact, IDA can be expressed as an equation (much like OEE):
+The IDA framework includes all three factors (Information, Decision, and Action) and can be expressed as an equation (much like OEE):

 Imagine you are a pilot and it's your job to safely fly passengers from Chicago to London.
 In each of the following three scenarios there is an IDA problem that will prevent you from meeting your objective:

 In other words, all three factors (Information, Decision, and Action) are necessary in order to achieve a good result.

 It is interesting to think about the difference between results and objectives from the perspective of IDA.

 In the IDA model, results take care of themselves.
 Instead of obsessing about outputs (Results), the emphasis is on the inputs (Information, Decision and Action) that lead to great results.

 On the other hand, objectives are forward-looking and as such inform IDA.
 Specifically, given a set of objectives, work backwards to determine an optimal set of Information, Decision, and Actions.
 Applying IDA will reinforce the behaviors necessary to deliver the desired objectives.

 In the short term, IDA is a simple framework for training employees to improve results by leveraging Information, Decision, and Actions.

 In the long term, IDA helps to achieve optimal results by ensuring all three factors (Information x Decision x Action) are present and balanced.